 UNESCO and the OSCE have jointly developed a policy guide, entitled Addressing anti-Semitism through Education – Guidelines for Policymakers, which was first presented to the 28 Ministers of Education meeting at the Council of the European Union on 22 May 2018 and was launched on 4 June 2018 at UNESCO Headquarters.
 The policy guide suggests concrete ways to address antisemitism through education, within a human rights framework.
 It also provides policymakers with tools and guidance to ensure that education systems build the resilience of young people to antisemitic ideas and ideologies and all forms of intolerance and discrimination.

 For more information, get an overview of the policy guide’s main recommendations via this leaflet or access the full publication.
-The policy guide is also available in Arabic, Bulgarian, French, German, Russian, Hungarian and Spanish.
+The policy guide is also available in Arabic, Bulgarian, French, German, Russian, Hungarian, Spanish and Turkish.

-Building on the these guidelines, UNESCO and OSCE, with the support of the World Jewish Congress, organized a series of international capacity-building workshops for policymakers.
-A first workshop took place from 21-22 May 2019 in Warsaw, Poland, followed by a second workshop from 10-11 July 2019 in Paris, France, and a third workshop from 16-17 December 2019 in Geneva, Switzerland.
-The workshops were attended by policymakers and education specialists from 62 countries, representing all UNESCO regions
+UNESCO and OSCE, with the support of the World Jewish Congress, organized a series of international capacity-building workshops for policymakers in 2019 in Warsaw, Paris and Geneva.
+The workshops were attended by policymakers and education specialists from 62 countries, representing all UNESCO regions.